 Of course the fears are unfounded.
 There is no escape from responsibility in incompatibilism.
 Deterministically caused autonomy results in a focul point of action and responsibility: the human being.
 Avoiding the notion of free-will that is clouded by religious notions, such as the notion of evil, allows us to weigh the attribution responsibility more rationally and less emotively.

-Qualia appears to be a made-up concepts used to give a name to internal brain states, as observed by the brain, to give impetus to the notion that these brain states, these qualia, are inexplicable, irreducble, in terms of physical brain states.
+Qualia appears to be a made-up concept used to give a name to internal brain states, as observed by the brain, to give impetus to the notion that these brain states, these qualia, are inexplicable, irreducble, in terms of physical brain states.

 This is associated with point (2), but it’s also associated specifically with questions like “What does it feel like to be a bat?”